 Q: How and when did you know your idea was good enough to develop it?

 A: I’d been thinking about the beginning of inploi during the MBA and had done some initial groundwork.
-This, some market research, and discussion with my co-founder Alex Hanson-Smith convinced us that there was a genuine opportunity – a real inefficiency that we could could provide a solution to.
+This, some market research, and discussion with my co-founder Alex Hanson-Smith convinced us that there was a genuine opportunity – a real inefficiency that we could provide a solution to.

 Q: So what would you say are the top 3 skills that needed to be a successful entrepreneur?
 Why?